 3) Must provide commitments for commercial components by signed leases, contracts, or letters of intent prior to commencement of housing component.

 a) Where the underlying existing zoning permits multi-family or other residential zoning, DMU/KS may include multi-family components or components permitted within the UDC for the specific existing zoning.

 Dec.
 18, 2018

 Freese & Nichols gave a presentation on the proposed FLUP Update to the City Council.
-The Council Members opened the public hearing and three residents provided input and the Council Members voted to continue the public hearing and table the item to their Jan.
+Council members opened the public hearing, and then voted to continue the public hearing and table the item to their Jan.
 15, 2019 meeting.